|

 cutting edge of Bank officers movement looks forward to more challenging

-future to face the hidden pages of the future with determination and
+future to face the hidden pages of the future with determination and poise

-traditions of AIBEA's foresighted vision towards broad based unity of
+AIBEA's foresighted vision towards broad based unity of both cadres and to

-both cadres and to push officers own matters tactically so that the
+push officers own matters tactically so that the present context of joint

-present context of joint consultations will not allow the IBA and
+consultations will not allow the IBA and Government to play negatively

-Government to play negatively taking the management unions in their
+taking the management unions in their pockets.
+In this arduous task AIBOA

-pockets.
-In this arduous task AIBOA fondly hopes that AIBEA will render
+fondly hopes that AIBEA will render all help to complete the

-all help to complete the organisational structure of AIBOA and lay
+organisational structure of AIBOA and lay concrete foundations of

-concrete foundations of co-ordination at all levels of our two
+co-ordination at all levels of our two organisations in a spirit of our

-and though concrete programmes and forums as a fitting tribute of Golden
+forums as a fitting tribute of Golden Jubilee joy to strengthen us

-Let GOLDEN JUBILEE of AIBEA render the slogan of "WE SHALL OVER
+Let GOLDEN JUBILEE of AIBEA render the slogan of "WE SHALL OVER COME

-unique moment of history now.
+history now.

 GENERAL SECRETARY